altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *The officer pulled out the gun*
 'bit of a quick draw... good.'
 "F::Now here's the important bit - do you want to be a good cop?"
-*The cop shook his head*
+*The cop paused*
-"P::No sir."
+~He struggled~
+"P::I want to want to be good."
-"F::Too Bad - Now: go and shoot the bad cops.
+"F::We can work with that - Now: go and shoot the bad cops.
 Shoot them in the head.
 Until they shoot you in the head.
 That'll make you a good cop."
 ~He watched the Officer walk back to his car~
+"F::Oh and be smart about it: get as many as you can."
 ~He even heard some of the radio chatter - an invitation to a donut shop~ "F::That'll do pig, that'll do."
 }